j-tomasik/new_spotify_app/README.md

 - Database is SQLite (migrate to PostgreSQL for production)
 - CORS is configured to allow all origins in development

-## Migration from Django

-This application has been migrated from a Django/Python backend to Node.js/Express.
-Key changes:

-- Django models → JavaScript classes with SQLite queries
-- Django REST Framework → Express routes
-- Django sessions → express-session
-- Python Spotify utilities → JavaScript/axios

 ## Troubleshooting